Economics

 Minor in Economics

-A minor in Economics at Georgetown University requires completion of six economics courses (including statistics) and a calculus course, for a total of seven (7) courses.
-Of the six economics courses, at least three must be taken in the Economics department at Georgetown.
+A minor in Economics at Georgetown University requires the completion of seven courses in Economics.
+Of the seven economics courses, at least four must be taken in the Economics department at Georgetown.

 Requirements for the Minor in Economics